hansalemaos/cppsubprocess/README.md

 ### Disadvantages
- * Poor error handling, I will improve that soon (help welcome), However, it is less important than it is for other libraries, because the ideia is launching the shell only once and keeping it forever alive
+ * Limited error handling, I will improve that soon (help welcome), However, it is less important than it is for other libraries, because the ideia is launching the shell only once and keeping it forever alive